Eligible beneficiaries and family members

 You also have to have a home of a sufficient size and standard for you and your family.
 For two adults without children a home is big enough if it has a kitchen or kitchenette and at least one room.
 If children are going to live in the home, there must be more rooms.
 Two children can share a bedroom”.

-FARR published a critical report on all the challenges of family reunification in November 2018.
+In November 2018, FARR published a critical report on the persisting challenges in family reunification procedures.
 FARR also made a formal complaint together with the Stockholm City Mission to the European Commission claiming Sweden was breaching its commitment to respecting time limits for dealing with applications for family reunification.
 This complaint was first addressed in an EU pilot procedure (ref EUP (2018) 9384) in which the Swedish authorities submitted a reply to the Commission’s questions.
 The Commission did not consider the reply of the Swedish authorities satisfactory, and therefore launched an infringement procedure by sending a letter of formal notice on 17 July 2019 (ref NIF Case 2019/4073).
-According to information provided by the Commission in February 2020, the Swedish authorities have replied to this letter and the Commission is examining the reply.
-The Commission further stated that discussions are ongoing with the competent Swedish authorities on several matters, including exceeded deadlines for processing applications for work and residence permits.
-The Swedish authorities are reportedly working towards improving the procedures and reducing the processing times.
+In December 2020 the scope of the procedure was extended to Directive (EU) 2016/801 on the conditions of entry and residence of third-country nationals for the purposes of research, studies, training, voluntary service, pupil exchange schemes or educational projects and au pairing The Commission responded to a request from FARR in 2021, confirming that communication is ongoing with the competent Swedish authorities concerning expired deadlines for processing applications for work and residence permits, and that the Commission continues to closely monitor the situation.

 Migration Court of Appeal, MIG 2018:20.

-Section 6, Law on temporary restrictions on the possibility of obtaining a residence permit in Sweden.
+Ch.
+5, Section 3 Aliens Act.
 Note that the Swedish translation of “reasonable” in Article 3 of the Family Reunification Directive is equal to “well-founded” rather than reasonable.

 NOAS, Realizing Refugees’ Right to Family Unity The challenges to family reunification in Norway, Sweden and Denmark, 2019, available at: https://bit.ly/34EmRZ6, p.13